Jason2Brownlee/QuakeBotArchive/research/essays/b34_terminator.md

 ## Early Versions

-There may have been earlier public versions of the bot that are not currently know.
+There may have been earlier public versions of the bot that are not currently known.

 The bot was hosted on <http://www.ens.fr/~cridlig/bot/> which was not archived, meaning we have no record of releases that may have been present.